sglambert/fitzRoyPy/README.md

 To reiterate though, you don't need to use Docker and/or Postgres to use this wrapper.
 They have been provided as a way to organise the data.

 ## Usage
-The main wrapper functionality can be found in source.py.
-When we create an instance of the source class we need to pass in the R package we want to use.
+The main wrapper functionality can be found in ```source.py```.

+When we create an instance of the ```Source``` class we need to pass in the R package we want to use.
 In this case that might look like this: ``` fitzroy = Source('fitzRoy') ```

+When we create an instance of the ``Source`` class we automatically check if we need to install the R package, or just import it if it's already installed.

 Once we have an instance of the Source class we are free to call any of the fitzRoy fetch functions.